Collatz-problem; approximation 2S to 3N

 -37.6209227992

 2.2.
-Table 2: low bound for "a" to exclude the possibility of a general cycle of length N, based on the assumtion of maximal density of set of members
+Table 2: upper bound for the minimal member "a" of an assumed general cycle of length N (also based on the assumtion of maximal density of set of members)

 N (cycle length)